ajhalling/checkpoints/README.md

 ## Why?

-For a writeup with a practical example of what `checkpoints` can do for you see [this post on my personal blog](http://www.residentmar.io/2016/10/29/saving-progress-pandas.html).
+For a writeup with a practical example of what `checkpoints` can do for you see [this post on Mario's personal blog](http://www.residentmar.io/2016/10/29/saving-progress-pandas.html).

 ## Quickstart